yoponchik/01_UnrealEngine_Shooting/README.md

 ![BossLerp](https://user-images.githubusercontent.com/57009810/211730046-3944a77f-719c-4547-b4e2-8fb137047257.png)

+<ins>Move Time</ins>

-moveTime: The time it takes for the actor to get to the final location.
+The time it takes for the actor to get to the final location.
 It determines the speed of the Boss actor.

+<ins>Move Offset</ins>

-moveOffset: The offset position from the original position.
+The offset position from the original position.
 It determines the target position.

 <h3> Boss Spawn</h3>